samjulien/blog/_posts/2019-08-01-typescript-from-top-to-bottom-part-2-developing-the-angular-app.markdown

 ### Creating an Auth0 Angular Service

-After installing these libraries, you will need to create a Angular service to interact with [the Auth0 login page](https://auth0.com/docs/hosted-pages/login).
+After installing these libraries, you will need to create an Angular service to interact with [the Auth0 login page](https://auth0.com/docs/hosted-pages/login).

-> **Note:** If you have ever created a similar service using browser's `localstorage` before, here you are going to use a better (more secure) strategy that requires new tokens to Auth0 every time the page reloads.
-This strategy avoids using `localstorage` and keeps everything in memory, so you will make your application safer .
+> **Note:** If you have ever created a similar service using browser's `localStorage` before, here you are going to use a better (more secure) strategy that requires new tokens to Auth0 every time the page reloads.
+This strategy avoids using `localStorage` and keeps everything in memory, so you will make your application safer.

 To create this service, run the following command: